gstack/parseq/index.md

 ## Sequencial flow
 Calls each function sequentially.
-Either the return value is passed as the second parameter to the next function, or use `this` to get the result of an asynchronous call
+Either the return value is passed as the second parameter to the next function, or use `this` to get the result of an asynchronous call.

 {% highlight javascript %}
 seq(